What and why

 Currently, about 620 hospitals nationwide are using online birth registration programme.
 UNICEF is working with the National Health Security Office, Department of Provincial Administration and Ministry of Public Health to expand the system to almost 900 hospitals across the country.
 UNICEF is also supporting a study to identify the remaining barriers that prevent parents from registering their child, and working with partners to address these challenges.

 We want all children born in Thailand to be registered at birth regardless of their parents’ ethnic or legal status.
 Ultimately, we are working to have birth registration and the issuing of official birth certificates carried out at hospitals by hospital officials, which is allowed under the current Civil Registration Act.

 • Birth certificate is the most important document for proving a child’s nationality

-• About five per cent of all children born each year in Thailand, or about 40,000 children, are not registered at birth
+• Only 79 per cent of children from non-Thai households are registered at birth

 • Without a birth certificate, a child can be denied the right to subsidized health care and can face restriction on travels

 • Unregistered children are more vulnerable to abuse, exploitation and trafficking